th-koeln-intia/ip-sprachassistent-team4/docs/pages/skills/timer/timer-js.md

 - `PlaySound` node from [node-red-contrib-play-sound](https://flows.nodered.org/node/node-red-contrib-play-sound)

 ## Features
 - It can load and save timers from a file.
-So when the raspberry turns off and on, the alarms are will be loaded again.
+So when the Raspberry Pi turns off and on, the alarms are will be loaded again.
 - Set a timer via voice you can set hours, minutes and seconds.
 - You can clear all timers.
 - Stop a timer via voice